 We recommend you connect with these services if you are experiencing problems at University.
 Their support may also reduce your need to apply for special consideration.

 If you have ongoing difficulties you may still be eligible for special consideration, if you can demonstrate that your difficulties have suddenly worsened or that an additional issue has arisen.
 Note that additional special consideration can only be granted for the same task once and where extraordinary circumstances (such as hospitalisation) prevent you from attempting your first special assessment task or exam.
 See additional special consideration below.

 Applications for special examinations and other forms of special consideration will only be considered on the following grounds:

-Circumstances within a student's control (e.g. misreading timetables, exam stress, returning home, holidays, social or family occasions) and temporary, minor ailments (e.g. headaches, colds, sleeplessness, gastric upsets, general period pain) will not be accepted as grounds for special consideration.
+Circumstances within a student's control (e.g. misreading timetables, exam stress, returning home, holidays, social or family occasions) and minor ailments (e.g. headaches, colds, sleeplessness, gastric upsets, normal period pain) will not be accepted as grounds for special consideration.
 Religious or faith-based issues are also not in themselves grounds for special consideration, although they may be used to support an application on other, valid grounds.

 All applications must be accompanied by verifiable supporting documentation, such as a written statement from a recognised authority or practitioner registered with a professional body (e.g. social worker, medical practitioner, lawyer or psychologist); a death notice or certificate; or a police report.

 Applications on medical grounds will be rejected unless:

 - the supporting documentation is presented on the Deakin University Medical Certificate, or